Ancient Greek philosophers first

 Curie (Ci)

-describe the intensity of radioactivity in a sample of material.
-One curie
+used to describe the intensity of radioactivity in a sample of material.
+One

-equals thirty-seven billion disintegrations per second, or approximately the
+curie equals thirty-seven billion disintegrations per second, or

 - D -